DouglasUrner/GDP1/units/2/the-counter-pattern/b-project.md

 Another important skill for game programmers is being a "self-directed learner" - expanding your knowledge of the tools that you are using and employing that knowledge to create more engaging games.

-## Submissions
+## Submission

 Finalize your project for submission by clicking on the **Share** button, then copy the resulting URL to include in your submission.

-Please make sure that your name is on the **Variables Unplugged** acticvity guide and turn it in.

 Submit a PDF document in which you:

 * Explain the **Counter Pattern** in your own words:
   - What problem does the counter pattern solve?
-  - How does the counter pattern work?
+(When would you use the counter pattern?)
+  - How do you implement the counter pattern – if you were telling someone to use the counter pattern, what would they need to do to add it to their code?
   - Where can we see the counter pattern in your project?
 * Include a link to your project on Game Lab.
+Be sure that the link is "live" - it should look like a link.